aus10powell/Automated-Health-Responses/README.md

   * The frame-based, goal-oriented (think online help or call-routing)
   * The interactive Q/A system.
 * The mechanism to generate the machine response to these systems can be generative (the machine comes up with its own response), or responsive (returns a pre-determined answer based on a classification).
 Most successful systems seem to have a combination of the two.
+* Probably anyone with a smartphone searches online for something relating to their health.
+Although the first page, second page, wikipedia article or any one page may not be helpful, the process may itself reveal to the individual important insights: http://matjournals.in/index.php/JoWDWD/article/view/2334

 ### Notes about the dataset